danigiri/snowpackage-site/README.md

 ## your docker host IP
 docker-compose build --build-arg HOSTNAME=$DOCKERIP && docker-compose up

-# on a separate window, start the demo site (this will start react)
-docker exec -it snowpackage-site /bin/bash -c 'HOST=0.0.0.0 PORT=3010 BROWSER=none /usr/local/bin/npm start

 # on another window,  jump into the demo site to make live changes
 docker exec -it snowpackage-site /bin/bash